 Tips for Successful Prospecting

 - Motivate yourself!
 Review your personal goals.
-How much personal income do you want, how many sales prospecting calls will be required to attain that goal, how much will each sales prospecting call make you?
+How much personal income do you want, how many sales prospecting calls will be required to attain that goal, how much will effective sales prospecting techniques help you succeed?

 - Prepare responses to common objections.
 Everyone gets objections on prospecting calls like, “you caught me at a bad time” or “can you send me information?”
 Since we all know what objections we are likely to get, why not prepare a list of the most effective responses?
 Remember, mishandling objections is the quickest way to lose sales opportunities.